Handvask/handvask/README.md

 4. The minizinc starts a job with the specified problem and the solver sends from the backend, which the backend received from the frontend.
 It will start a job for every solver specified.
 5. When a solver has found a solution, the minizinc sends the result back to the backend.
-Either it is the optimal solution or not.
+Whether it is the optimal solution or not.
 6. The frontend will then request updated information from the backend.

 ## How does the application work in detail?